 Whether you prefer to enjoy a glass of wine to catch up with friends, dinner, or simply want to soak away a draining day in the bathtub, wine is undoubtedly an excellent beverage for multiple occasions.
-And cabernet sauvignon is a well-known variety because of its ability to pair excellently with food and its full-bodied flavor.
+And Cabernet Sauvignon wine is a well-known variety because of its ability to pair excellently with food and its full-bodied flavor.

-As we’ve mentioned, cabernet sauvignon wines are made all over the world, and every region comes up with something unique and distinct to the flavor profile.
-South American cabernet sauvignons are popular for having green peppercorn notes, while Californian cabernet sauvignons usually have hints of tobacco.
+As we’ve mentioned, Cabernet Sauvignon wines are made all over the world, and every region comes up with something unique and distinct to the flavor profile.
+South American Cab Sauv’s are popular for having green peppercorn notes, while Californian Cab Sauv’s usually had hints of tobacco.

-If you are looking for a classic cabernet sauvignon, then choose one that’s made from France.
-The cabernet sauvignons in France tend to yield a more oaky and spicy tasting wine.
+If you are looking for a classic, then choose one that’s made from France.
+The Cabernet Sauvignons in France tend to yield a more oaky and spicy tasting wine.

 Quality Vs. Price